Space-Efficient Graph Kernelizations: Path Contraction

 \section{Path Contraction}

-Let $G$ be an $n$-node $m$-edge graph and $C$ be a subset of edges of $G$.
+Let $G$ be an $n$-node $m$-edge graph and let $C$ be a subset of edges of $G$.
 We write $G/C$ for the graph obtained from $G$ by contracting each edge in $C$. {\em Contracting an edge} is done by merging its endpoints and removing any loops or parallel edges afterwards.
-In the {\em path contraction} problem, a graph $G = (V, E)$ is given and the task is to find a set $C \subseteq E$ such that $G/C$ is a path.
+In the parameterized \textsc{Path Contraction} problem, a connected graph $G = (V, E)$ is given together with a parameter $k$ and the task is to find a set $C \subseteq E$ with $|C| \le k$ such that $G/C$ is a path.
 In particular, $G/C$ is a connected graph with $n' \in \Nat$ vertices and $n'-1$ edges.
-In the parameterized version, denoted by \textsc{Path Contraction}, a graph $G = (V, E)$ is given with a parameter $k \in \Nat$, and the task is to find a set $C \subseteq E$ with $|C| \le k$ such that $G/C$ is a path.
+One reduction rule used in Li et al.'s~\cite{LiFCH17} and in Heggernes et al.'s~\cite{HegHLLP14} kernelization is an iterative contraction of a bridge for which no polynomial-time $O(\poly(k) \log n)$-bits algorithm is known.
+(Bridges are found by running a DFS and the best-known polynomial-time DFS with a minimum of space uses $\Omega(\sqrt n)$ bits~\cite{IzuO20}.)
+Instead of computing bridges, we introduce two new reduction rules below.
+In the following, a {\em subtree} $T$ of $G$ is a subgraph of $G$ that is a tree.
+Moreover, let a {\em degree-2 chain} be a maximal simple path $P = v_1, \ldots, v_{\ell}$ ($\ell \in \Nat$) whose vertices $v_1, \ldots, v_{\ell}$ are all of degree~$2$.
+Observe, if $P$ is not a cycle, then $v_1$ and $v_\ell$ must each have a neighbor that is not of degree~2.